DaniWinter/bunq-request/README.md

 - Maybe convert this small project into a full gateway with nice UI and interaction.

 ### Examples
-Create a bunq context for the API:
+Create a bunq context for the API (only run once):

 `bunq_CreateContext("API-KEY-HERE", "DEVICE-NAME-HERE", "IP-ADDRESS-HERE")`